cscheid/cscheid.net/courses/spr15/cs444/assignment_5.md

    scale, together with some tick marks indicating the corresponding GPA.
 (50/100)

-3. You will add animated transitions between the SATM and SATV scores.
+3. Add animated transitions between the SATM and SATV scores.
 The animated transition should include an animation of the axis marks (10/100)

-4. In addition to the transition between SATM and SATV scores that is already there, you will add a button to switch between the two color scales.
-This button should change the color of the points, the legend (20/100)
+4. In addition to the transition between SATM and SATV scores that is already there, Add a button to switch between the two color scales.
+This button should change the color of the points, and the legend (20/100).

 Start your assignment by copying [scatterplot.html](lectures/week5/scatterplot.html),